dvreeze/pagilaapp/README.md

 This is also a *Maven multi-module project*.
 This demonstrates that large code bases using Spring Boot can very well be organized as Maven multi-module projects, even if this project itself is a small one.

 To go even further, this project also uses *Java Modules*.
-This enforces a chosen application architecture, and ideally would use the module path rather than the class path, to avoid circular dependencies across modules, "split packages", (module) JAR conflicts, etc. Typically, a Spring Boot application uses the class path, though.
+This enforces a chosen application architecture.
-This becomes clear when running "java -jar my-application.jar", and inspecting the contents of that "fat" JAR file, containing "Main-Class" entry "org.springframework.boot.loader.launch.JarLauncher" in the manifest file.
+That is, it enforces a strict unidirectional layering in the application, and encapsulation of Java packages that are internal implementation details, while keeping the exposed public API (in terms of Java packages) as small as desired.

-Yet if a good set of integration tests (and unit tests) runs on the module path rather than the class path, much has already been achieved in benefitting from the Java Module system.
+Ideally we would only use the module path rather than the class path, to avoid circular dependencies across modules, "split packages", (module) JAR conflicts, etc. Typically, a Spring Boot application uses the class path, though.
+This becomes clear when running "java -jar my-application.jar", and inspecting the contents of that "fat" JAR file, which contains "Main-Class" entry "org.springframework.boot.loader.launch.JarLauncher" in the manifest file.
+Still, if a good set of integration tests (and unit tests) runs on the module path rather than the class path, much has already been achieved in benefitting from the Java Module system.

 Note that it is possible to use both module path and class path together when running an application, and sometimes this is the practical thing to do.
 For example, "infrastructure" code on the class path could